mozilla/glean-dictionary/README.md

 ### Storybook Snapshot Testing

-To run snapshot tests, run:
+To give us more confidence that changes don't unintentionally break the UI, we run [storybook snapshot tests](https://storybook.js.org/docs/react/workflows/snapshot-testing).

+You can run them manually as follows:

 ```bash
 npm run test:jest